CiscoDevNet/cisco-ftdv/autoscale/azure/NGFWv6.7.0/README.md

-# Automated Horizontal Scaling of FTDv in Azure
+# Automated Horizontal Scaling of FTDv in Azure for Version 6.7.0 and Above

 ## Feature Overview